marcoandre1/express-react-app/README.md

 }
 ```

+> **NOTE:** As of [Webpack 5](https://webpack.js.org/blog/2020-10-10-webpack-5-release/), the script command is not anymore `webpack-dev-server` but `webpack serve`.
+For more info, see: [webpack-dev-server](https://github.com/webpack/webpack-dev-server#webpack-dev-server) and [DevServer](https://webpack.js.org/configuration/dev-server/).

 ### Run the application

 ```console
 # Run the dev script
 $ npm run dev
 ```

+> Because we specify the `open: true` option in `webpack.config.js`, your browser should open automatically.
+If not, navigate to <http://localhost:8080/>.
+You should see `Daily Organizer` displayed on the top left of the screen.

 ## Add Redux